-We’ve all heard the odds: Your chances of holding tonight’s winning Powerball lottery ticket (at this time an estimated $500 million jackpot) are just one in 175 million.
+We've all heard the odds: Your chances of holding Wednesday's winning Powerball lottery ticket (at this time an estimated staggering $1.4 billion jackpot) are just one in 292.2 million.

-That’s worse than being struck by lightning (576,000 to 1) and much worse than dating a supermodel (88,000 to 1).
-Still, Kai Ryssdal, senior editor of public radio’s Marketplace, says he’s playing.
-We’re betting he knows what to do with a winning ticket.
-Do you?
+That's worse than being struck by lightning (576,000 to 1) and much worse than dating a supermodel (88,000 to 1).
+Still, thousands are flocking to buy their chance at becoming filthy rich.
+As unlikely a scenario it may be, would you even know what to do if you had the winning ticket?

 First, do nothing, says Rene Lynch of the LaTimes.
 Resist the urge to post it on Facebook, experts agree.
 Just put the ticket somewhere safe (make sure it’s signed), and host a quiet celebration with yourself.